-Real assets - Investments in a diversified inflation hedge institutional pooled (commingled) fund and a global real estate investment trust mutual fund, which are classified as Level 2, are based on multiple sources of information.
+Real assets - Investments in real asset vehicles are comprised of global natural resources and real estate institutional pooled (commingled) fund, which are classified as Level 2, are based on multiple sources of information and valued at NAV.
 These sources may include market data for assets from markets that are not active and/or quoted market prices for the same or similar assets in active markets.